Heat Policy Brief Series

 - V. Kelly Turner, co-director

-Funding for this policy brief was provided by the Resources Legacy Fund.
-This brief also drew from research supported by the Strategic Growth Council’s Climate Change Research Program.
+Funding for this policy brief series, and the subsequent fact sheets and infographics, was provided by the Resources Legacy Fund.
+The policy briefs also drew from research supported by the Strategic Growth Council’s Climate Change Research Program.